 Following to the conversation, you wonder, how do companies stay focused on supplier risk management in the changing world?
 Indeed, an organization which has multiple suppliers should regularly assess and understand the risks that concern businesses.
 At this time, we provide you formulas to fortify your supplier risk management.

-Importantly, many large organizations prefer to reward their ‘high-performing’ suppliers as a part of their loyalty programs to motivate them.
+Importantly, many large organizations prefer to reward their ‘high-performing’ suppliers as a part of their loyalty programs to motivate suppliers.
 Some others prefer distancing themselves from supplier’s risks by transferring the liability and making the supplier responsible.
 This is key in cases where supplier-failure can lead to catastrophic business losses.supplier The proper risk assessment criteria should be set and agreed upon by vendor or supplier and principal organization.

 Besides that, manufacturing corporations that rely heavily on contract management should consider risk transfer measures besides making provisions for contingencies and scoring the suppliers based on set performance parameters.
 Risk transfer involves the use of insurance that partially transfers the onus of the risk back to the supplier.
 Transferring risk increases pressure on the supplier to maintain the quality of goods and services delivered.

 Automation solutions have become increasingly crucial for assessing and mitigating risk on a large scale.
 Consequently, these solutions identify partners, processes, and practices that are risky and help ensure that an enterprise is immune to any unwanted supplier related issues.